 - additional or more rapid loss of bone tissue

 - bone fractures during the operation that could occur if the surgeon must use force or pressure to remove the old implant

 - difference in leg length resulting from shortening of the leg with the new prosthesis

 - formation of heterotopic bone, which is bone that develops at the lower end of the femur following surgery (Joint infections after surgery increase risk for this.)

 As with primary knee replacement, the 30-day mortality rate following knee revision surgery is low, between 0.1 percent and 0.2 percent, according to Healthline’s analysis of Medicare and private pay records.
 The estimated complications rates are:

 - deep infection: 0.97 percent

-- loosening of the new prosthesis: 10–15 percent
+- loosening of the new prosthesis: 10 to 15 percent

-- dislocation of the new prosthesis: 2–5 percent
+- dislocation of the new prosthesis: 2 to 5 percent

-The length of recovery after revision knee surgery varies in comparison to a patient's first knee replacement.
-Some individuals take longer to recover from revision surgery while others recover more rapidly and experience less discomfort than during the initial TKR.
+The length of recovery after revision knee surgery varies in comparison to a person’s first knee replacement.
+Some individuals take longer to recover from revision surgery, while others recover more rapidly and experience less discomfort than during the initial TKR.